 Delightfully Different was the starting point for developing a better and more unique customer experience for Turkish Airlines.
 This involved exploring the customer journey before and after the flight in precise detail, highlighting current strengths and weaknesses, areas for improvement and opportunities to create special moments that surprise and delight.
 Whether it is serving traditional Turkish coffee and tea at 35,000 feet with Flying Chefs or making the arrival lounge at Ataturk Airport as special and relaxing as the flight, our ambition was to create memorable occasions that reminded passengers why Turkish is different.

 Our work didn’t stop there.
 We also wrote briefs using the new positioning for a new visual identity and corporate design, advertising, PR and digital campaigns, along with sponsorship opportunities for the brand.
-Rollout of the new concepts began in Q3 2013 with a new advertising campaign featuring Kobe Bryant and Lionel Messi (already viewed over 140 million times on Youtube) and the launch of the new in-flight catering concepts and the arrival lounge at Ataturk Airport in Istanbul.
+Rollout of the new concepts began with a new advertising campaign featuring Kobe Bryant and Lionel Messi (already viewed over 140 million times on Youtube) and the launch of the new in-flight catering concepts and the arrival lounge at Ataturk Airport in Istanbul.

 Learn how Prophet has helped other companies develop a stronger brand identity by checking out our case studies.